jamesquinlan/dsc-techstack/topics/ethics.md

 # Data Ethics

+> **NOTE**: Although this topic is not a technical one, however, due to its importance, it is covered in this course.

-Data ethics is concerned with the ethical implications of data collection, analysis, and usage.
+Data ethics concerns the ethical implications of data collection, analysis, and usage.
 As more and more data is collected and analyzed in today's digital age, it is essential to consider the ethical implications of how that data is collected, analyzed, and used.

 Data ethics considers data ownership, privacy, consent, transparency, and accountability.
 It is concerned with balancing the benefits of data analysis and usage with the potential harms to individuals, society, and the environment.